Skip to content

 Business rates icon

-Business Rates are charged on most non-domestic properties, like:
+Business rates are charged to businesses who occupy non-domestic properties, like:

 • shops